Paragraphs are the basic building blocks of good writing. They give the text structure, coherence, and clarity.

 1. Topic Sentence

-The topic sentence serves as the foundation of the paragraph, articulating the main idea or central point that the paragraph intends to convey.
-It provides readers with a clear understanding of the paragraph's focus and sets the tone for the subsequent sentences.
-A well-crafted topic sentence is concise, specific, and directly relates to the overall theme or argument of the written work.
+The topic sentence is the most important part of the paragraph.
+It tells the reader what the main idea or point of the paragraph is.
+It also sets the tone for the rest of the sentences.
+A good topic sentence is short, clear, and directly related to the main theme or argument of the writing.

 2. Supporting Details

-Following the topic sentence, the paragraph should include supporting details, examples, evidence, or elaboration that bolster and expand upon the central idea.
-These supporting elements provide depth and context, helping to clarify the main point and reinforce the author's argument or narrative.
-Effective paragraphs often include relevant facts, statistics, anecdotes, or quotations to substantiate the claims made in the topic sentence.
+After the topic sentence, the paragraph should have supporting details, examples, evidence, or more information that backs up and adds to the main idea.
+These supporting elements give the main point more depth and context, making it clearer and strengthening the author's argument or story.
+Good paragraphs often have facts, statistics, anecdotes, or quotes that back up the claims made in the topic sentence.

 3. Coherence and Unity